 Most parents are concerned about too much screen-time when it comes to their children and TV.
-However, there is an even more immediate risk to their family from televisions.
-TV tip-overs have injured more than 17,000 children annually – approximately 47 children daily.
-Furthermore, injuries from televisions are increasing.
+However, there is an even more immediate risk to their family from televisions -TV tip-overs!

 Children under five years of age are at greatest risk but tip-over injuries happen to older children and even adults.
 Young children are drawn to the sounds and motions of the “magic” screens and try to get as close as possible, even if it means climbing to do so.
 Older children are often “attached” to the TV by controllers when playing video games or they knock into the TV or furniture while playing nearby, causing the tip-over.

 Both older CRT “tube” TVs and newer flat-panel TVs can be serious home hazards if not properly placed and anchored.
-Flat-panel TVs tend to be top heavy with narrow bases which can be easily tipped, pulled or knocked over.
+Flat-panel TVs tend to be top-heavy with narrow bases that can be easily tipped, pulled or knocked over.
 Older “tube” TVs tend to be heavier and more stable on their own, but problems occur when the TVs are moved to an unstable base or inappropriate piece of furniture.

 Many homes have multiple TVs and when new TVs are purchased the older ones move to bedrooms or play areas where children could still have access.
 One common cause of TV tip-over is related to inappropriate locations for TVs such as tall dressers, furniture that is smaller than the television, furniture with drawers or furniture not designed for the size of the TV.
 A TV placed on the top of a chest of drawers or a dresser is NOT SAFE.
 When a child opens a drawer, climbs on a shelf, or leans on an open door, the center of gravity changes, creating a risk for a tip-over.